-The Stadium's financial statements include the following components:
+The Authority's financial statements include the following components:

-• Government-Wide Financial Statements

-- Statement of Net Position This statement presents information on the Stadium's assets and liabilities.
+- Government-Wide Financial Statements - Statement of Net Position This statement presents information on the Authority's assets and liabilities.
 The difference between assets and liabilities is reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Stadium is improving or deteriorating. - Statement of Activities This statement presents information showing how the Stadium's net position changed during the fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal periods (e.g. uncollected tax revenue and accounts payable).
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.

-Clark County Stadium Authority, dba: Las Vegas Stadium Authority Clark County, Nevada Management's Discussion and Analysis June 30, 2018
+Clark County Stadium Authority, dba: Las Vegas Stadium Authority Clark County, Nevada Management's Discussion and Analysis June 30, 2020